FullstackAcademy/2004-FSA-NY-WEB-PT/README.md

 ### Introduction

 This is your **class repo**.
 This repo will have everything we do/talk about in/out of class.
-That means that you can find _everything and anything relevant to class on here except for the workshops themselves (and even for those, we will have links._
+That means that you can find _everything and anything relevant to class on here except for the workshops themselves (and even for those, we will have links)._

 ### Our Stretch Repo